jessmorecroft/pg-stream/packages/core/README.md

 The pg-stream lib exposes a PgClient constructor and a PgClientPool constructor.
 Both of these are scoped to ensure any connections are closed when you are done.

-The PgClient object provides three methods:
+The PgClient object provides the following methods:

-- `command` - executes an SQL statement on the server where results are not expected
-- `query` - executes an SQL statement on the server where results are expected
+- `query` - sends one or more SQL statements to the Postgres server for execution, and returns zero, one or many sets of results that have been validated by the supplied schemas.
 - `recvlogical` - starts a logical replication stream from the server, which is fed to a supplied processor.

-### `command` and `query`
+### `query`

 ```typescript
 import { makePgClient } from '@jmorecroft67/pg-stream-core';